bmin023/CyberScoreboard/README.md

     no_submit: true
     # The difference between deleting a service then adding it versus
     # editing it is that deleting it removes the history and the score
     # (from the scoreboard's perspective.
-Then team keeps the points)
+The team keeps the points)
     # while editing it keeps the history and stats from the old service.
     side_effects:
         - !DeleteService SSH